Sequential highlighting for enhancing a visual narrative

 Step 3: Gradually reveal the data story

-Instead of bombarding our audience with all the information at once, we can use sequential highlighting to gradually reveal our data story.
+Instead of bombarding our audience with all the information, we can gradually use sequential highlighting to reveal our data store.
 This allows for a more engaging experience and helps the audience better understand and retain the information.
-For example, we can start by talking about the correlation between GDP and happiness in general, move on to specific countries, and finally look at outliers and exceptions.
+For example, we can start by discussing the correlation between GDP and happiness in general, move on to specific countries, and finally look at outliers and exceptions.

 One effective way to implement sequential highlighting is to use small multiple charts.